gracejuyun/curation/README.md

 # curation
-This is a repository for curation project software.
+This is a repository for curation project softwares.